dechavezv/eeb_C177_2019/_posts/2019-05-04-Writing_A_program.md

 file.

 Before we start let's look at the files we just transfer from hoffman.
 This files contains a series of emission spectra (intensity at a certain wavelength) for various colors of ligth-emiting diodes.
+Notice that values of the first column (x) are the same in all the files (collected with the same machine).
+Also, if you look at column X again you will notice that values occured in the same order in all the files.

 ~~~
 $ ls LED*